nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_concepts.rst

   After the last step, the device becomes a node.

-* :ref:`Configuration <mesh_concepts_lifecycle_network_config>`: After this stage, a node is able to perform its tasks that require exchanging mesh messages with neighboring nodes.
+* :ref:`Configuration <mesh_concepts_lifecycle_network_config>` - After this stage, a node is able to perform its tasks that require exchanging mesh messages with neighboring nodes.
   This stage includes the following steps:

   1. Configuration of the node using the mandatory Configuration Server model